MatiasStorm/Diary/README.md

 ## Features:
 - Create a new file each day.
 - View excisting files.
-- Search all files.
+- Search for keywords in all files.
-- File editing.
+- Edit files.

 ## What i have learned:
 -	Writting, reading and editing files.